SROI Analysis: Stage 6 – Reporting, Using and Embedding

 - Description of the resources required for ongoing monitoring of SROI

-- Process on how data security will be ensured
+- A process on how data security will be ensured

-Give yourself some time and allow the organisation to grasp the findings of the analysis and adapt to the recommendations.
+Give yourself some time and allow the organization to grasp the findings of the analysis and adapt to the recommendations.
 Involve your stakeholders throughout the process.
 It will be a good idea to allocate the responsibility for future SROI analysis.
-Once the data collection mechanisms are in place, the responsibility of future analysis can be alloted to a team within the organisation – for example, the finance department – could be outsourced or a dedicated section could be created for the purpose.
+Once the data collection mechanisms are in place, the responsibility of future analysis can be allocated to a team within the organization – for example, the finance department – could be outsourced or a dedicated section could be created for the purpose.
 Changes will take time to implement, so set a realistic timeline.

 Tip: As pointed out previously, a mere comparison of SROI ratios will not serve any purpose.
-Your report must briefly exhibit the process behind the analysis, the choices made and those discarded – all of this backed by proper rationale.
-Comparing ratios over a period of time will help in analysing the improvements that the organisation is making.
-You should be able to communicate the findings in fashion which is most relevant to a range of stakeholders.
+Your report must briefly exhibit the process behind the analysis, the choices made, and those discarded – all of this backed by proper rationale.
+Comparing ratios over a period of time will help in analyzing the improvements that the organization is making.
+You should be able to communicate the findings in a fashion which is most relevant to a range of stakeholders.
 “There must be an independent assurance of the information,” Social Value UK suggests.
-Prepare a plan to use the findings and embed the process within your organisation.
+Prepare a plan to use the findings and embed the process within your organization.

 This brings us to the last step which deals with verifying the information and data mentioned in the report.
 It states that there should be an appropriate independent assurance of the claims presented in your report.
 There are two levels of assurance:

-Type 1 focuses on assurance that the analysis has been complied following the principles of good practice in SROI.
+Type 1 focuses on the assurance that the analysis has complied with the principles of good practice in SROI.
 Type 2, on the other hand, covers assurance of both principles and data in the report.

 The source for this information is SVI’s SROI analysis guides.
 If you have any questions, feel free to contact us at firstname.lastname@example.org